Everything you need to know about July and August rail industrial action

 Thirteen months on from the start of the first national rail strikes since the 1980s, the disputes over pay, jobs and working conditions appear as intractable as ever.
 July has seen the resumption of industrial action aimed at more than a dozen train operators by both main rail unions, which will continue into August.

-In a separate dispute, staff working for the London Underground will walk out for six days in late July in a row over over pensions, job cuts and what the RMT union calls “attacks on working conditions”.

-In the national rail disputes, the biggest union, the RMT, and Aslef, representing train drivers, say many of their members have not had a pay rise for four years.
-They are demanding decent, no-strings increases that take into account the high level of inflation.
+The biggest rail union, the RMT, and Aslef, representing train drivers, say many of their members have not had a pay rise for four years.
+They are demanding no-strings increases that take into account the high level of inflation.
 The unions are prepared to discuss reforms, but these must be negotiated separately with commensurate boosts to pay.

 Train operators and ministers – who must sign off any deal – insist modernisation is essential following the collapse of rail revenue, in particular the loss of much of the “bedrock” of season ticket sales since the Covid pandemic.